tumainimosha/nginx/README.md

 #### Other

 If using SSL the certificate and private key used must be accessible on the server, then use the `nginx_default_var_www_ssl_cert` and `nginx_default_var_www_ssl_key` variables to point to this location.
 It is out of scope to do this in this role (as the certificate may be used in multiple web-servers).

+### Notes

+The DH parameter files used by this role are taken from 18F's SSL configuration [here](https://github.com/fisma-ready/nginx/tree/master/ssl).

 ### Variables